APRS Alternative Energy Experiments

 • Solar Power (powerpoint) Presentation

-The remainder of this page describes my efforts to get my own 8kW through all the legal issues in Maryland for those that live within the Critical Area (near the Chesapeak Bay).
-I have joined a group of other like minded solar power experimenters called SolarDIY:
+A lot of this page describes my efforts to get an 8kW solar array through all the legal issues in Maryland for those that live within the Critical Area (near the Chesapeak Bay).
+You may like to join a group of other like minded solar power experimenters called SolarDIY:

-The map to the right shows which states have the most favorable return-on-investment (see original report).
-Reds broke-even when solar costs were as high as $9 per watt.
-Dark orange at $7/W, Orange at $6/watt, yellow at $5/watt and all rest of the country became break-even at $4 per watt.
-Since costs are now below $4/W installed and as low as $2/watt for do-it-yourselfers, now it is impossible to ignore the positive economics.
+Solar Energy is now cost effective in every state in the USA!
+The 2009 map (above right) showed which states had the most favorable return-on-investment (see original report).
+Reds broke-even when solar costs were $9 per watt.
+Orange at $6/watt, yellow at $5/watt and all rest of the country (white) became cost effective at $4 per watt back in 2011.
+Since costs are now below $4/W installed in some areas and as low as 75 cents/watt for do-it-yourselfers, now it is impossible to ignore the positive environmental and economic benefits of solar.
+Solar is here and is a major player in our future.
+See the interactive Solar map of the USA.
+The wind map is even more impressive!

-Going Off-Grid makes NO SENSE (if you have it): If you don't have access to the grid, solar is fantastic.... but condems you to huge sacrifices in energy and a life long hassle with battery replacement and maintenance.
-If you DO have the grid, never give it up!
-Even if you consume no net power from the grid, just using it as storage can more than DOUBLE the efficinecy of your system compared to being off grid.
+The Grid is Golden!
+Going Off-Grid makes NO SENSE (if you have access to it): If you don't have access to the grid, solar is a still a great source of energy... but at about 3 times the cost of grid-tie.
+In addition, it condems you to a life of sacrifice, and maintenance issues due to having to maintain your own batteries.
+If you DO have the grid, it is Golden!
+Never give it up!
+Even if you consume no net power from the grid, just using it as storage more than DOUBLEs the efficinecy of your system compared to being off grid.
 See why!
 Do not be mislead into going OFF-GRID if you have it!

-All of the structure on the boat would fold down for storage.
-Party boat accessories such as folding tables and chairs wouild be stored flat while the boat was moored. .
+Solar Electric Boat: Before I finally got the law changed for solar-on-piers, my first idea was was to build a Solar Boat floating on foam insulation which contains a similar number of panels providing not only propulsion when underway, but also an additional 2.8 kW of charging power when moored.
+See the sketch.
+The structure on the boat would fold down for storage.
+Accessories would be stored flat while the boat was moored. .
 The sunward panel is kept at its high winter position while underway and the shadow side is tilted almost 180 degrees to face outward and provide a nice side to the boat, or power when the sun is on that side.
-When moored, all the structures would be folded down and both arrays tilt to the sun at the proper angles for summer and winter as shown below:
+When moored, all the structures would be folded down and both arrays tilt to the sun at the proper angles for summer and winter as shown here.

-Pier Blocked!
-But all of these ideas were dealt a death-knell by the Maryland Department of the Environment which has denied my application for solar panels on a pier, "because solar panels have nothing to do with the water".
-Apparently, the MDE considers the only approvable use of a pier on the Chesapeake Bay to be for access to a gas burning, oil-leaking, energy consuming, noise generating, bay-polluting, air-fouling fossil fuel stink-pot boat.
-That's OK.
-But putting solar panels on a pier to power a non-polluting, clean energy electric boat and routing the surplus back into the grid and provide the same improvement to the environment as 300 trees, is not!
+Solar-on-piers was illegal!
+Originally, my panels-on-piers idea was blocked by the Maryland Department of the Environment "because solar panels have nothing to do with the water".
+Apparently, the MDE considered the only approvable use of a pier to be for fishing, sailing or access to a gas burning, oil-leaking, energy consuming, noise generating, bay-polluting, air-fouling fossil fuel stink-pot boat.
+Anything for supporting a gas boat is OK including a GAS station pump!
+But putting solar panels on a pier to power a non-polluting, clean energy electric boat and routing the surplus back into the grid to provide the same improvement to the environment as 300 trees, is not!
+Note: (solar-on-piers is no longer prohibited at the state level, though it is still up to the local jurisdiction (which will require a variance) to get any approval (if any).

 ">

-Above is the sketch of my floating pier application.
-It fits completely within the standard limits for a pier, 100 feet long, with no more than 200 sqft of additional platform and no more than two 3' wide finger piers.
-MDE says they would approve the pier (it meets all requirements) but have denied the design if it includes the solar panels.
-Even with the support of the Governor, and after several months of internal debate, it appears that the current law does not allow anything on piers that is not water dependent.
-At the same time, my plans have been approved by Anne Arundel County, by the Feds (Army Corps of Engineers), by the Maryland Energy Administration and by both of my neighbors.
-Only the MDE law seems to be in opposition to this clean energy project.
-Which is a paradox, because if I don't switch to solar, my electric consumption from the coal plant 4 miles down the creek will continue to pollute the Bay!
+Above was the sketch of my floating pier application in 2009.
+It fit completely within the standard limits for a pier, 100 feet long, with no more than 200 sqft of additional platform and no more than two 3' wide finger piers.
+MDE approve the pier but denied the solar panels because the law did not allow anything on piers that was not "water access dependent".
+My plans were approved by Anne Arundel County, by the Army Corps of Engineers, by the Maryland Energy Administration and by both of my neighbors.
+Only the MDE law was in opposition to this clean energy project.
+Which was a paradox, because if I don't switch to solar, my electric consumption from the coal plant 4 miles down the creek will continue to pollute the Bay!
 See next section.

-Maryland Bill HR 1266: Fortunately my local delegate, Kipke, has authored a bill to make an exception for solar panels on piers.
+Maryland Bill HR 1266: Fortunately, in 2011 my local delegate, Kipke, authored a bill to make an exception for solar panels on piers.
 See HR 1266.
-This was presented to the Maryland House Committee on the Environment on March 2011.
+This was presented to the Maryland House Committee on the Environment in March 2011.
 Only the Maryland Department of the Environment, the County representative and the delegate from Severna Park were opposed.
-With only Delegate Kipke and myself in favor, he expects this to be a long process.
-More as this develops.
+It was killed in committee.
+Fortunately, MDE saw the light eventually and got the law changed, and I finally added the solar panels to the pier.

-POLLUTING ALTERNATIVES: If you look carefully in the photo of my array at the top of this page, you will see the smokestacks of the 500 MegaWatt A.H.
-Wagner coal-fired generator plant just 4 miles down the creek.
-By my calculations, just my home alone consumes about 10 MegaWattHours (MWH) of electricity per year.
-I hope to generate my own solar 10 MWH to eliminate completely my share of the pollution from that plant which amounts to:
+POLLUTING ALTERNATIVES: My arguments to the Judge and Legislature were to notice carefully the smokestacks and 24/7 daily emissions of the 500 MegaWatt A.H.
+Wagner coal-fired generator plant just 4 miles down the creek on the shores of the Chesapeake Bay.
+By my calculations, just my home alone consumed about 10 MegaWattHours (MWH) of electricity per year.
+I hoped to generate my own solar 10 MWH to eliminate completely my share of the pollution from that plant which amounts to:

 22,000 lbs of Carbon Dioxide